Table of Contents

-Believe it or not, I’ve travelled as a vegan in dozens of countries and always found a meal.
+Believe it or not, I’ve travelled as a vegan in more than 50 countries and have always found a meal.
 The secret to vegan travel is preparation.
 That’s easier in some countries, and a little harder in others.
 In all situations, a little research will help understand what foods are available and how to go about getting them.
 Sometimes it means carrying a bit more food than the average bike traveller.

 I make my own meals out of supermarkets, convenience stores and petrol stations in most countries.
 Here’s a list of foods that I typically eat when I’m on the road:

 Oats, seeds (chia, sesame, linseed, flax), muesli, cereals, fruit, dried fruit, bread, coconut, peanut butter, jam, soy/almond/coconut milk.

 Rice, pasta, noodles, quinoa, couscous, bread, tortillas, chips.

 Vegetables (all), beans, chickpeas, lentils, tofu, tempeh, desiccated coconut, canned vegetables, dips (hummus).

 Curry powders, vegetable stock cubes, pasta sauce, soy sauce, hot sauce, spices.